apache/spark/docs/howto/use-alternative-secrets-backend.rst

 * ``connections_prefix``: Specifies the prefix of the secret to read to get Connections.
 * ``gcp_key_path``: Path to GCP Credential JSON file
 * ``gcp_scopes``: Comma-separated string containing GCP scopes
+* ``sep``: separator used to concatenate connections_prefix and conn_id.
+Default: "-"

+Note: The full GCP Secrets Manager secret id should follow the pattern "[a-zA-Z0-9-_]".

 Here is a sample configuration: